RobotsGo/AlphaBot2/README.md

 Also original development for the AlphaBot2 platform by members of RobotGo.

 ## Getting started
-Once you AlphaBot2 is all setup with Raspberry Pi OS.
+Once your AlphaBot2 is all setup with Raspberry Pi OS.

 Update your pi to the latest Raspberry Pi OS.
 ```